-WSUN - WSU General: Honors
+WSUN - WSU First-Year Seminar: Honors

 WSUN 102A.
 First-Year Seminar: Honors Election (3).

-General education introductory course.
+General education social and behavioral sciences introductory course.
 Examines current presidential and congressional elections as examples of democracy and citizen engagement.
 Studies the election from the perspective of political science scholarship, and from the perspective of citizen involvement.
 Students learn how the contemporary election process functions, why it matters, and consider what the results mean for the United States and the broader world.
 Topic is the foundation for engagement with the learning environment of Wichita State University, the community in which we live, and the journey toward graduation and personal development.

 WSUN 102C.
 First-Year Seminar: Honors Creative Discovery (3).